Popular Links

 Daniel 11:35 gives a brief explanation of the papal persecution during its reign in the dark ages.
 According to this verse the persecution was to cease at the time of the end, which was the end of the 1260 years of papal supremacy.
 This ended in 1798 and thus we see that the time of the end began 1798.
 So from 1798 onwards the book of Daniel has been open.
 (For more information on the time of the end, see notes on Daniel 11:30-35)

-Foot upon the sea...foot upon the earth - This shows the extent of the message that was to be proclaimed from the book of Daniel.
+Foot upon the sea...foot upon the earth - Sea and earth are used repeatedly to designate the world as a whole. (see Exodus 20:4, 11; Psalms 69:34) The fact that the angel stands upon both sea and earth implies the worldwide proclamation of his message and also his power and authority over the world.
+This shows the extent of the message that was to be proclaimed from the book of Daniel.
 The message would cross the seas to distant lands; the islands of the seas would also hear the proclamation of this message.
 This message is worldwide in its nature.

 Revelation 10:3-4 “And cried with a loud voice, as when a lion roareth: and when he had cried, seven thunders uttered their voices.
 4 And when the seven thunders had uttered their voices, I was about to write: and I heard a voice from heaven saying unto me, Seal up those things which the seven thunders uttered, and write them not.”